In 2021, tuition for full-time Prairie State College students was $8,610 a year for in-state students and $10,332 a year for out-of-state students.

-Prairie State College is a public, state institution, so it offers a reduced tuition rate of $8,610 for in-state students who attend full-time.
-For students who are not considered Illinois-residents, out-of-state tuition is $10,332 a year.
+Prairie State College is a public, state institution, which means it offers a reduced tuition rate of $8,610 for in-state students who attend full-time.

 International students without financial need may be eligible for merit-based institutional scholarships.